Loading...

 For our subtractions, again, pause the video and check your answers.

-Drawing your attention again to C where we notice that that second term when you subtracted them both in the original equations got a zero in the new equation.
+Drawing your attention again to C where we noticed that that second term you subtracted them both in the original equations, got a 0 in the new equation, the same with F as well.

-Right, so now we're gonna use the same concept, but we're gonna combine equations containing variables.
+Right, so now we're gonna use the same concept but we're gonna combine equations containing variables.

-In these equations, X must represent the same value in both equations.
+In these equations, x must represent the same value in both equations.

-So we've got three x plus 10 equals 19.
+So we've got 3x plus 10 equals 19.

 If the value for the variable is a solution to one equation, then it should be a solution to all those equations.

-Izzy reckons that X is three.
+Izzy reckons that x is 3.

 I wonder if you agree.